Keele Campus of York University: Vari Hall

 Vari Hall, primarily given over to lecture halls, was designed by Raymond Moriyama and constructed in the early 1990s to put a "new face" on the campus.
 The facility is named for George and Helen Vari, Hungarian refugees and businesspersons who helped finance the building.
-The three-story rotunda has become a popular place for social gatherings as well as a common protest site.
+The three-story rotunda has become a popular place for student life and social activities.

 Ross Humanities and Social Sciences Building

 Most of Ross consists of faculty offices, particularly of those affiliated with Arts.
 It was named for Dr. Murray G. Ross (1910-2000), the university's founding president (1959 to 1970).
 There are several small classrooms in the lower floors of the building, as well as a small cinema.
 Ross also houses the Graduate Pub, one of the few places on campus licensed to sell liquor.

 A ramp leading up to the Ross Building was demolished during the building of Vari Hall by 1989.